Antibiotics and Prostate Massage

 One of the men behind the Prostatitis Foundation, Bradley Hennenfent, teamed up with the younger Feliciano to publish a study promoting this form of treatment in a low quality journal (the “Digital Journal of Urology”).
 This non-peer-reviewed, cash-for-comment PR-type journal went bust after a few years.

 So during the late 1990s and early 2000s, demand for “antibiotics + prostate massage” treatment expanded significantly after the (non-urologist) Filipino doctors claimed a 100% cure rate on postings to Usenet and on their websites.
 They called their “cure” the Manila Protocol.
 Many sufferers, eager for an answer, any answer, latched onto this claim.
 Word spread like wildfire thanks to the efforts of the Prostatitis Foundation.
-This foundation was (and still is) in cahoots with the younger Filipino doctor, touting his methods as “the answer” for CP/CPPS.
-The inference was that corrupt Western doctors had overlooked this simple cure because of their involvement with drug companies.
-The proponents of this “new” technique overlooked the fact that doctors frequently used this method in the pre- and post-War era to help relieve symptoms, although it had fallen into disuse because it was labor-intensive and ultimately ineffective.
-Very few durable cures have been publicly reported using this method, and as time passed more and more men posted their disappointment to the old Usenet newsgroup system after attending the Manila clinics, effectively killing off the popularity of the protocol.
+This foundation was (and still is, circa 2017) in cahoots with the younger Filipino doctor, touting his methods as “the answer” for CP/CPPS.
+The inference was that corrupt Western doctors had deliberately ignored this simple cure because of they profited from patients remaining unwell.
+The proponents of this “new” technique overlooked the fact that doctors had frequently used this method in the pre- and post-War era to help relieve symptoms, although it had fallen into disuse because it is labor-intensive and ultimately ineffective.
+Very few durable cures using this method were verifiably reported, and as time passed more and more men posted their disappointment to the Usenet newsgroup (now defunct) after attending the Manila clinics, effectively killing off the popularity of the protocol.

 What little success the protocol enjoyed was almost certainly a combination of the placebo effect, the anti-inflammatory effect of many antibiotics, and the unintended myofascial release aspects of prostate massage.
 However, massaging deep muscles adjacent to the bladder and prostate, such as the insertions of the levator ani muscles, is best accomplished by using the Wise-Anderson Protocol Massage Wand, rather than by travelling to Manila or Tucson AZ (where one of Feliciano’s acolytes, Dr Polacheck, used to run a similar clinic until it closed ~2009) in the view of this website.

 This protocol is not used in the Western world today, although some doctors in China still massage the prostate as a form of treatment.